DevasriA/Classification-and-Detection-of-Cardiac-Disorders-using-ECG-Signal/README.md

- Classification and Detection of Cardiac Disorders using ECG Signals 📝 Overview
-This project focuses on simplifying the early detection and classification of cardiac disorders using ECG signals.
-Cardiovascular diseases, such as arrhythmia, atrial fibrillation, and congestive heart failure, can be life-threatening if not diagnosed in time.
-We aim to leverage machine learning and deep learning techniques to accurately detect these abnormalities, thereby supporting medical professionals in timely diagnosis and treatment.

-🎯 Objective
-To build a robust system that classifies ECG signals into normal and abnormal patterns and detects specific cardiac disorders using machine learning (ML) and deep learning (DL) algorithms.

-🧠 Techniques Used
-Machine Learning Algorithms:

-Support Vector Machine (SVM)

-Random Forest

-Naive Bayes

-Deep Learning:

-Convolutional Neural Network (CNN)

-📊 Dataset
-Source: Kaggle

-Size: 1,200 ECG records with 54 features

-Classes: Arrhythmia, Atrial Fibrillation, Congestive Heart Failure, Normal Sinus Rhythm

-Preprocessing: Handled missing values, normalization, and applied Modulus Maxima Vehicular Packet Transform.

-⚙️ Workflow
-Data Collection

-Preprocessing

-Feature Visualization

-Model Training (ML + DL)

-Evaluation & Validation

-Performance Comparison

-📈 Results
-Model	Accuracy
-SVM	92.6%
-Random Forest	97.6%
-Naive Bayes	86.6%
-CNN	99.58%

-🔧 Libraries Used
-NumPy

-Pandas

-Scikit-learn

-TensorFlow / Keras

-Matplotlib

-📚 Future Scope
-Integration with real-time ECG monitoring devices.

-Deployment as a web/mobile application for real-time diagnosis.

-Explore more ensemble learning methods for better generalization.
+# Classification and Detection of Cardiac Disorders using ECG Signal

+Cardiovascular diseases remain one of the leading causes of death globally.
+Accurate and early detection of cardiac abnormalities is crucial for timely medical intervention.
+Traditional diagnosis using ECG signals can be time-consuming and may depend on expert interpretation.

+In this project, we developed a machine learning and deep learning-based system to classify and detect cardiac disorders using ECG signal data.
+The system aims to assist healthcare professionals by providing an automated and reliable tool for early diagnosis.

+We used a dataset sourced from Kaggle, consisting of 1,200 ECG records with 54 pre-processed features.
+The dataset includes multiple cardiac conditions such as arrhythmia, atrial fibrillation, congestive heart failure, and normal sinus rhythms.

+## Our methodology involved:

+Data Collection & Preprocessing: Handling missing values, normalization, feature extraction

+ML Algorithms: Support Vector Machine (SVM), Random Forest, and Naive Bayes

+Deep Learning: Convolutional Neural Network (CNN) for higher-level pattern recognition

+Accuracy Achieved:

+SVM: 92.6%

+Random Forest: 97.6%

+Naive Bayes: 86.6%

+CNN: 99.58% (highest)

+Evaluation Metrics
+   - Accuracy
+   - Sensitivity
+   - Specificity
+   - F1-Score

+Tools & Technologies
+- Python
+- Scikit-learn
+- Keras / TensorFlow
+- NumPy
+- Pandas
+- Matplotlib / Seaborn

+The deep learning model (CNN) also visualized training and validation accuracy/loss and performed multi-class classification with robust prediction capability.

+This project highlights how integrating AI techniques into medical diagnostics can enhance speed, accuracy, and scalability in identifying life-threatening heart conditions.